Welcome to the Premier Website for Professional Business Analysis

 How Do They Differ?

-A capital expenditure (CAPEX) is an expenditure that contributes value to the property and equipment asset base of a business, in other words, an expenditure to acquire capital assets.
 CAPEX contrasts with (OPEX), spending that covers operating expenses or purchase of investments outside of the company's primary business.
 Most firms plan and control capital spending through a Capital Review Process.
 This process begins when a Capital Review Committee invites funding requests for capital acquisitions and capital projects from the entire company.
 The Committee then reviews, evaluates, and prioritizes individual proposals.
 In this way, the Capital Review Process serves to create the organization's Capital budget, for the next budgeting period, and authorize or deny funding to individual proposals.

-• The capital budgeting process results in the firm's plans for capital expenditures (CAPEX) in the next budgetary period.
+• The Capital Budgeting Process results in the firm's plans for capital expenditures (CAPEX) in the next budgetary period.

 Most CAPEX spending results in the acquisition of capital assets.
 Acquisitions that meet the firm's criteria for capital items are almost always long lasting, expensive items, which contribute to the value of Balance sheet assets.